MQCybersec/mqcybersec-website/src/content/writeups/picoctf-secrets.md

 The 'About' page has nothing interesting:
 ![about.png](images/picoctf/secrets/about.png)

-The 'Contact' page has alot of example text:
+The 'Contact' page has a lot of example text:
 ![contact.png](images/picoctf/secrets/contact.png)

 Visually there is, not much...